Azure/open-service-broker-azure/docs/modules/mssql.md

 ##### Provision

 Provisions a SQL Server DBMS instance containing no databases.
-Databases can be created through subsequent provision requests using the `azure-sql-database` service.
+Databases can be created through subsequent provision requests using the `azure-sql-12-0-database` service.

 ###### Provisioning Parameters